quiclane/boringssl-spm/README.md

 packaged for **Swift Package Manager** as a prebuilt XCFramework.

-This repo exists because getting BoringSSL into a clean, reusable, zero-friction Apple binary artifact is *way* harder than it should be.
+This repo exists because getting BoringSSL into a clean, reusable, zero-friction Apple binary artifact is *way* *way* *way* harder than it should be.
+But - so is OpenSSL so here we are.

 Goal
 ----